Home refinance: When should you consider it?

 As long as you're aware of the true cost of refinancing, and make an informed decision, and form a budget and a plan to repay it, there is nothing wrong with refinancing your way out of trouble.

 Current mortgage rates help you decide if a refinance is the right decision for you.
-Offers from competing lenders can help you with the math and make the right choice.Click to see today's rates (Jul 28th, 2017)
+Offers from competing lenders can help you with the math and make the right choice.Verify your new rate (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.